mishoo/UglifyJS/README.md

   pass `pure_funcs: [ 'Math.floor' ]` to let it know that this
   function won't produce any side effect, in which case the whole statement would get discarded.
 The current implementation adds some overhead (compression will be slower).
+Make sure symbols under `pure_funcs` are also under `mangle.reserved` to avoid mangling.

 - `pure_getters` (default: `"strict"`) -- If you pass `true` for this, UglifyJS will assume that object property access